idptools/sparrow/README.md

 SPARROW is in *active* development. **We do not recommend using SPARROW at this time**.
 If you need to use it in your code or analysis PLEASE reach out to us and let us know, because things are changing rapidly.

 ## Use and distribution
 We plan to finish up SPARROW and publish sometime in fall of 2022.
-Until that time the code is provided under the Creative Commons Attribution NonCommercial NoDerivs (CC-NC-ND) license (see LICSENE).
+Until that time the code is provided under the Creative Commons Attribution NonCommercial NoDerivs (CC-NC-ND) license (see LICENSE).
 This is – deliberately – an extremely restrictive license which we are using ONLY until the code is actually released (at which point we'll transition to a GNU-style license).

 The reason for this is to try and discourage you from incorporating code that may change dramatic over the next few months